Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Stochastic Dynamics

-The FP Hamiltonian (\ref{FPHam}) is $\hat d$-exact, \emph{i.e.}, it is of the form of a bi-graded commutator.\footnote{The Laplace-Bertlami operator and the Lie derivative are $\hat d$-exact separately, on their own.} This is a unique feature of cohomological TFT's, for which the energy-momentum tensor (that reduces in case of (topological) quantum mechanics to the Hamiltonian only) is $\mathcal Q$-exact.\footnote{As we already mentioned, the pathintegral version of $\hat d$ is $\mathcal Q$, so that in the high-energy physics terms $\hat d$-exact is $\mathcal Q$-exact.} This form of the Hamiltonian automatically suggests that $\hat d$ is a symmetry of the model, $[\hat d, \hat H] = 0$, because $[\hat d,[\hat d, \hat X]], \forall \hat X$.
+The stochastic evolution operator (\ref{FPHam}) is $\hat d$-exact, \emph{i.e.}, it is of the form of a bi-graded commutator.\footnote{The diffusion Laplacian and the Lie derivative are $\hat d$-exact separately, on their own.} This is a unique feature of cohomological field theories,\cite{TFTBook} for which the energy-momentum tensor (that reduces in the case of (topological) quantum mechanics to the Hamiltonian only) is $\mathcal Q$-exact.\footnote{As we already mentioned, the pathintegral version of $\hat d$ is called $\mathcal Q$, so that in high-energy physics terms $\hat d$-exact is $\mathcal Q$-exact.} This form of the evolution operator automatically suggests that $\hat d$ is a symmetry of the model, $[\hat d, \hat H] = 0$, because $[\hat d,[\hat d, \hat X]]=0, \forall \hat X$.